kulathungasadew15/kulathungasadew15/README.md

 ### 🚀 About Me

-- 🎓 Undergraduate student at SLIIT, specializing in Computer Systems and Network Engineering.
+- 🎓 Undergraduate student **@ SLIIT** , specializing in Computer Systems and Network Engineering.
 - 🛠️ Passionate about building robust network architectures, system administration, and exploring cloud technologies.
 - 💻 Actively developing projects using Python, PHP, and working with databases and fundamental networking protocols.
 - 🎯 Aiming to bridge the gap between software development and scalable infrastructure.

 👋 Welcome to my GitHub space!

-- I am currently pursuing my degree in Computer Systems and Network Engineering at SLIIT.
+- I am currently pursuing my degree in Computer Systems and Network Engineering **@ SLIIT**.
 I use this platform to document my learning journey, version-control my academic projects, and experiment with new technologies.

 📡 Current Focus: Advanced networking concepts, TCP/IP tracking, and secure system architectures.